jontrulson/conquest/docs/conquest-guide.md

 Stars are hot.
 Don't fly through them unless it absolutely, positively, has to be there overnight.
-Hint: Robots don't seem to worry about suns.
+Hint: Robots don't seem to worry about stars.
 This can be used against them.

 ## Cloaking